-- 1) The rector authorizes the Honours Dean for the appointment and composition of the Examination Board of the Honours programme (WHW section 7.12a) and the Education Committee of the Honours programme. - 2) The Honours Dean: - a. appoints the members of the Examination Board on the basis of their expertise in the field of the relevant degree programme or group of degree programmes (WHW section 7.12a, paragraph 1); - b. consults the members of the relevant Examination Board before proceeding to appoint a member (WHW Article 7.12a, paragraph 4); - c. ensures that the independent and expert operation of the Examination Board is sufficiently guaranteed (WHW Article 7.12a, paragraph 2). - 3) When appointing members of the Examination Board, the Honours Dean ensures that: - a. at least one member is connected to the Honours programmer as a teacher; - b. at least one member is independent of the Honours programme; - c. persons who have a financial responsibility within the institute are not appointed. - 4) The Examination Board is responsible for setting the regulations and guidelines for module assessments for the benefit of examiners and students (WHW, Article 7.12b).
+- 1) The Honours Dean authorises the Honours Programme Director for the appointment and composition of the Examination Board of the Honours programme (WHW section 7.12a). - 2) The Honours Programme Director: - a.
+Appoints the members of the Examination Board on the basis of their expertise in the field of the relevant degree programme or group of degree programmes (WHW section 7.12a, paragraph 1); - b.
+Consults the members of the relevant Examination Board before proceeding to appoint a member (WHW Article 7.12a, paragraph 4); - c.
+Ensures that the independent and expert operation of the Examination Board is sufficiently guaranteed (WHW Article 7.12a, paragraph 2). - 3) When appointing members of the Examination Board, the Honours Programme Director ensures that: - a.
+At least one member is connected to the Honours programme as a teacher; - b.
+At least one member is independent of the Honours programme; - c.
+Persons who have a financial responsibility within the institute are not appointed. - 4) The Examination Board is responsible for setting the regulations and guidelines for module assessments for the benefit of examiners and students (WHW, Article 7.12b).
 These are set down in a separate document entitled Rules and Regulations of the Examination Board. - 5) The Examination Board draws up a report of its activities each year.
-The Examination Board submits the report to the Honours Dean (WHW Article 7.12b, paragraph 5).
+The Examination Board submits the report to the Honours Dean and Programme Director (WHW Article 7.12b, paragraph 5). - 6) The members of the Examination Board cannot also be a member of the Honours Education Committee nor the Honours Educational Quality Committee.